 Originating many thousands of years ago in Asia, and showing up more recently in Europe (Roman times), masonry heaters are a tried and true way to cook food and warm our bodies.
 They are also still the most energy efficient heating device (next to long-flywheel passive solar) with the lowest embodied energy (carbon footprint) possible.

-For more information about the heaters I build, see (LINK TO ‘A PIECE OF THE SUN’).
+For more information about the heaters I build, see link to: ‘A Piece of the Sun.

 Rocket stoves and ovens